john-odonnell/katacoda-scenarios/new-scenario-template/intro.md

 ## We will...

 1. Deploy Conjur Open Source to a Kubernetes Cluster
-2. Enable the Conjur Kubernetes Authenticator
+2. Configure the Conjur Kubernetes Authenticator
 3. Install the Conjur Configuration Helm charts
 4. Configure and deploy the application and Secrets Provider

+Once the terminal reads `Environment ready`, proceed to the next step.